 Myth #6 – You can’t add a door to a glass block wall

 With the proper planning it is possible to incorporate a door with a glass block wall by connecting the framing for a semi-frameless shower door through the joints in the glass units.
 It’s even possible to install a completely frameless glass door with a specially designed framing system on top of the wall.

 Myth #7 – You need a post at the end of the glass block wall because it needs to be anchored on all sides

 Have you heard any of these 7 myths from a friend of contractor when you talked about a glass block shower wall?
-Comment or call us on the numbers below for more insights or a free design consultation.
+If so, you’ll just have to call B.S. on them!
+If you have any thoughts or questions we’d love to hear from you.
+Call us on the numbers below, add your comments or click here for a free design consultation.

 For assistance and pricing from a glass block design specialist call Innovate Building Solutions on a nationwide basis (877-668-5888) or for a local installation project their divisions including Columbus Glass Block (614-252-5888), Cleveland Glass Block (216-531-6363), West Side Glass Block (216-398-1020) or Mid America Glass Block in Akron (330-633-2900).

-Tags: custom glass block, custom glass block shower, custom shower base, glass block design, glass block installation, glass block shower, glass block shower installation, glass block shower wall, glass block size, glass block sizes, glass block thickness, glass block wall design, shower base for glass blocks, shower wall layout, showers with glass blocks, thin glass block, thinner glass blocks
+Tags: anchoring a glass block, custom glass block, custom glass block shower, custom shower base, glass block design, glass block installation, glass block shower, glass block shower installation, glass block shower wall, glass block size, glass block sizes, glass block support, glass block thickness, glass block wall design, is glass block in style, shower base for glass blocks, shower wall layout, showers with glass blocks, thin glass block, thinner glass blocks

 Trackback from your site.